Davis626/FEND-feed-reader/README.md

 ## Project Overview

-Feed reader testing - project of the Udacity Front-End Web Developer Nanodegree Program Purpose of the project was to learn about "test-driven development" using Jasmine.
+Feed reader testing - project of the Udacity Front-End Web Developer Nanodegree Program.
+Purpose of the project was to learn about "test-driven development" using Jasmine.

 ## Dependencies